Luggage Storage in +40 locations around Paris

 Major stations in Paris

 The station, near Gare de l’Est in the 10th arrondissement, connects to several urban transportation lines, including Paris Métro, buses and RER (Réseau Express Régional, the city’s suburban commuter/rapid transit system).
 Gare du Nord, a Eurostar hub, also is the station for trains to Northern France and to international destinations in Belgium, Germany, the Netherlands, and the U.K.

 The station complex was designed by the French architect Jacques Hittorff and was built between 1861 and 1864.
 Its beautiful façade has served as the backdrop to several French and American films.
 Gare du Nord luggage storage facilities are found inside and just outside of the station.
-Booking in advance will ensure space for your left luggage.
+Booking in advance will ensure space for your left luggage in Paris.